-This Gyro recipe is one of my all time favorites.
-Gyros are extremely popular Greek sandwiches.
+Gyros are extremely popular sandwiches.
 You can find them served all over the US, Canada, Europe, and many other parts of the world, even Japan!

-The traditional gyro is made with meat, tomato, onion, and tzatziki sauce bundled inside of a pita.
+A traditional Greek gyro is made with meat, tomato, onion, and tzatziki sauce bundled inside of a pita.

 You have options when choosing your meat in a gyro.
 In parts of Greece they use pork, while in others they use lamb, beef or chicken.
 Some recipes use loose ground meat, while others use patties or sliced meat.